Hermitage Museum: Expansion in the 19th century

 In 1815, Alexander I of Russia purchased 38 pictures from the heirs of Joséphine de Beauharnais, most of which had been looted by the French in Kassel during the war.
 The Hermitage collection of Rembrandts was then considered the largest in the world.
 Also among Alexander's purchases from Josephine's estate were the first four sculptures by the neoclassical Italian sculptor Antonio Canova to enter the Hermitage collection.

-Eventually the imperial collections were enriched by Greek and Scythian artifacts excavated within the Russian Empire.

 Between 1840 and 1843, Vasily Stasov redesigned the interiors of the Southern Pavilion of the Small Hermitage.
 In 1838, Nicholas I commissioned the neoclassical German architect Leo von Klenze to design a building for the public museum.
 Space for the museum was made next to the Small Hermitage by the demolition of the Shepelev Palace and royal stables.
 The construction was overseen by the Russian architects Vasily Stasov and Nikolai Yefimov from 1842 to 1851 and incorporated Quarenghi's wing with the Raphael Loggias.

-In 1851, in Venice the museum acquired the collection of Cristoforo Barbarigo, including five more canvases by Titian.
-Today, all of the paintings but one (Danaë) by Titian in the Hermitage Museum came to St. Petersburg from the Barbarigo collection.

 The New Hermitage was opened to the public on 5 February 1852.
 In the same year the Egyptian Collection of the Hermitage Museum emerged and was particularly enriched by items given by the Duke of Leuchtenberg, Nicholas I's son-in-law.
 Meanwhile, from 1851 to 1860, the interiors of the Old Hermitage were redesigned by Andrei Stackensneider to accommodate the State Assembly, Cabinet of Ministers and state apartments.
 Stakenschneider created the Pavilion Hall in the Northern Pavilion of the Small Hermitage from 1851 to 1858.

-Until the 1920s, the museum's entrance was under the portico supported by five-metre high atlantes of grey Serdobol granite from Finland in the middle of the southern facade of the New Hermitage building.

 In 1861, the Hermitage purchased from the Papal government part of the Giampietro Campana collection, which consisted mostly classical antiquities.
 These included over 500 vases, 200 bronzes and a number of marble statues.
 The Hermitage acquired Madonna Litta, which was then attributed to Leonardo, in 1865, and Raphael's Connestabile Madonna in 1870.
 In 1884 in Paris, Alexander III of Russia acquired the collection of Alexander Basilewski, featuring European medieval and Renaissance artifacts.
 In 1885, the Arsenal collection of arms and armour, founded by Alexander I of Russia, was transferred from the Catherine Palace in Tsarskoye Selo to the Hermitage.
 In 1914, Leonardo's Benois Madonna was added to the collection.